-- a.
+a.
 Relevance or Materiality.
 Relevant evidence is evidence that has some tendency to prove or disprove an issue of fact in the case.
-An arbitrator may exclude irrelevant or immaterial evidence in order to make a clear record or to avoid weighing irrelevant evidence when deciding a case. - b.
+A hearing officer may exclude irrelevant or immaterial evidence in order to make a clear record or to avoid weighing irrelevant evidence when deciding a case.

+b.
 Cumulative or Repetitive Evidence.
 The probative value of repetitive or cumulative evidence is minimal and can cause undue delay or waste of time.
-An arbitrator shall have the right to exclude unduly repetitious evidence.
+A hearing officer shall have the right to exclude unduly repetitious evidence pursuant to Department of Revenue Regulation 560-11-13-.03.